jbloomAus/SAELens/scripts/ansible/README.md

 ansible-playbook run-configs.yml
 ```

-Briefly, this will (time estimates are for this example):
+Briefly, this example job will (time estimates are for the example above):
-1) Make your S3 bucket and other prerequisites. (~3 minutes)
+1) Create your S3 bucket and other prerequisites. (~3 minutes)
-2) Run the Cache Activations job (~10 minutes)
+2) Run the Cache Activations job (~15 minutes)
    1) Launch EC2 instance
    2) Run `util/cache_acts.py`, saving output to your S3 bucket
    3) Terminate the EC2 instance
-3) Run the Train SAE jobs in parallel (~10 minutes)
+3) Run the Train SAE jobs in parallel (~15 minutes)
    1) Launch EC2 instance
    2) Run `util/train_sae.py`, loading the cached activations from your S3 bucket.
-   3) You can monitor progress of this by going to WANDB
+   3) You can monitor progress of this by going to WANDB, where it should also have your artifacts.

-It currently shows an error at the end but it should still output the artifacts to WANDB correctly.

 ### TODO
+   - document how to monitor running jobs
    - better integration with wandb ("sweep param")
+     - should we just use/repurpose wandb stuff instead of manually doing all this?
-    - use containers to simplify instance configuration
+   - use containers, possilby cloudformation to simplify instance configuration
    - use 'typer' on `cache_acts.py` and `train_sae.py`
-    - split into different playbooks, roles
+   - ansible "best practices", better use of ansible features
    - don't use 777 permissions
 	- AWX server for GUI monitoring jobs
    - Automatically pull the latest AMI using Ansible